pingcap/docs-cn/garbage-collection-configuration.md

 ## GC in Compaction Filter

-Since v5.0, TiDB introduces the mechanism of GC in Compaction Filter.
+Since v5.0.0-rc, TiDB introduces the mechanism of GC in Compaction Filter.
 Based on the distributed GC mode, the mechanism uses the compaction process of RocksDB, instead of a separate GC worker thread, to run GC.
 This new GC machanism helps to avoid extra disk read caused by GC.
 Also, after clearing the obsolete data, it avoids a large number of left tombstone marks which degrade the sequential scan performance.
-This mechanism is enabled by default and is also automatically enabled after a rolling upgrade.
-The following example shows how to enable this GC mechanism in the TiKV configuration file:
+This GC mechanism is disabled by default.
+The following example shows how to enable the mechanism in the TiKV configuration file:

 {{< copyable "" >}}